Memoirs of a French Whore

 Memoirs of a French Whore (French: La Dérobade) is a French film released in 1979.
 It was directed by Daniel Duval.
 It stars Miou-Miou, Maria Schneider and Niels Arestrup.

 Plot

 Marie is 19 and is bored in her little suburban life with no future.
-In a café, she meets Gérard, a beautiful brown frimeur and voluble, who has no trouble seducing.
-Blinded by love, too candid, Mary decides to leave her parents and her clerk job to live with the man she considers as the love of her life.
+In a café, she meets Gérard, who is handsome, brown-haired, showy and smooth-talking, and has no trouble seducing her.
+Blinded by love and too susceptible, Mary decides to leave her parents and her job as a clerk to live with the man she considers as the love of her life.
 But Gerard is a pimp, who soon forces her into prostitution.
-By "home visit" first, in the street or in the Bois de Boulogne then, the young woman gradually discovers a world of decay and violence.
+First in a brothel, then in the street or in the Bois de Boulogne, the young woman gradually discovers a world of decay and violence.